(Last updates: Thursday 11 March, 08:48 CET)

 Following the pause, a potential limit on CashPoint spend

 Once the pause has ended, you'll be able to earn and redeem CashPoints and Rewards on Norwegian’s products and services, but we will reserve a right to limit the spending of CashPoints as means of payment until the impact of the ongoing pandemic is under control and Norwegian’s commercial activities can return to a new normal.

 An extension of CashPoints and Rewards validity

 We recognise that the above changes, as well as the ongoing pandemic and government travel restrictions, may not allow you to earn and spend your CashPoints and Rewards as you would normally.
-With this in mind, we will be giving all members with CashPoints due to expire on 31 December 2021 the opportunity to extend the validity of those CashPoints by one full year.
-You will receive more information about this.
+With this in mind, we have given all members with CashPoints due to expire during 2021 the opportunity to extend the validity of those CashPoints until 31 December 2022, so they have more opportunity to spend them on future trips.

 The expiration of Rewards has been paused since last year, as well as the number of flights needed to qualify for Rewards adjusted, and this will continue until further notice.

 Norwegian Reward is a transparent customer loyalty program, and we will be keeping it that way.
 We will not be devaluing CashPoints (1 CashPoint still equals 1 Norwegian Krone), and we aim to reopen the airline benefits with our award-winning program as soon as the reconstruction and examinership processes, and the COVID-19 situation allow it.
 That said, we do understand that these temporary changes may affect the way you would like to use our loyalty program, and we apologise for any inconvenience caused.

 We will be updating our Norwegian Reward Terms and Conditions to reflect these alterations to the program.